huggingface/transformers/docs/source/en/add_new_model.md

 pytest tests/models/brand_new_bert/test_modeling_brand_new_bert.py
 ```

 The integration tests should be added first because they serve the same purpose as the debugging scripts you used earlier to implement the new model in Transformers.
-A template of those model tests, BrandNewBertModelIntegrationTests, was added by Cookiecutter and only needs to be filled out by you.
+A template of those model tests, `BrandNewBertModelIntegrationTests`, was added by Cookiecutter and just needs to be filled out.
 To ensure it passes, run the following command.

 <hfoptions id="integration-test">
 <hfoption id="macOS">